 3-D DIVAS & DEANS.
-The physical and emotional changes of adolescence makes middlers prone to being \underline{D} istracted, \underline{D} isorganized, and \underline{D} is interested (a.k.a. forgetful, frenzied and sometimes in a funk.
+The physical and emotional changes of adolescence make middlers prone to being Distracted, Disorganized, and Disinterested (a.k.a. forgetful, frenzied and sometimes in a funk.

 Middle schoolers are NOT just larger elementary schoolers or small high schoolers!
 Their physical, social, and emotional growth makes them a special and unique human population.